 The Eastern Bentwing-bat roost in caves, old mines, stormwater channels and forage above and below the forest canopy.
-The Eastern Bentwing-bat has been recorded above Longwalls 1 and 2 and is likely to occur within the current Application Area.
-The proposed mining may actually increase the roosting habitat available for Eastern Bentwing-bat and will not impact the availability or extent of suitable hunting habitat.
-The lifecycle of this species will not be directly impacted such that the local population will be placed at risk of extinction.
+The Eastern Bentwing-bat has been recorded above longwalls 1 and 2 and is likely to occur within the site.
+The proposed longwall mining may actually increase the roosting habitat available for Eastern Bentwing-bat and will not impact the availability or extent of suitable hunting habitat.
+The lifecycle of this species will not be impacted such that the local population will be placed at risk of extinction.